Invisible (Jaded Era song): Background

 In an interview Simpson stated that the song was mainly about having emotional strength and how she has learned from previous experiences (the Saturday Night Live and Orange Bowl incidents) to pick her pieces up from the floor and keep her head held up; according to her, "Invisible" reflects those moments, where she has had to pick herself up completely in order to succeed.
 "It's basically about life, about finding the courage to get back up and keep fighting, which I think everybody deals with every day", Simpson has said of the song.
 In a video of part of the process of recording the song, in which she is seen working with Ron Fair, Fair described how he approached Simpson with the song, which he thought would be a "perfect fit" for her; he had, Simpson said, had the song for about two years and chose her to record it.
 Fair said that although Simpson is a songwriter herself, even many great artists have performed songs written by others.

 "Invisible" first appeared in April 2006 as a sample on Simpson's official website, and the June/July 2006 issue of Teen People mentioned in an article on Simpson that "Invisible" would be included on a re-released version of her album I Am Me.
 Simpson's version of "Invisible" has a few lyrical differences from the Jaded Era version: the line "but maybe you're not lost at all" was changed to "when maybe", and "they will see you" was used instead of "they won't see you".

 Release

 "Invisible" was released for digital download in July 2006, weeks after the official radio release.
 It entered the U.S. Billboard Hot 100 chart at number twenty-eight, the week's highest debut and the highest debut of Simpson's career.
 A week later it rose to number 21.

 "Invisible" was included as the fifth track on the compilation album Nickelodeon's Kids' Choice, Vol. 3, released in February 2007.
 It was also featured as the sixteenth track on the Bratz Motion Picture Soundtrack, which was released on July 31, 2007.
 It was released physically and officially for the first time as a bonus track on most editions (not US) on her new album "Bittersweet World".

+In 2026, it was included as a bonus track on the 20th Anniversary Deluxe Edition of I Am Me on digital and vinyl.